CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/NetQ-Appliance-Setup-clstr-op.md

 Now that the appliances are up and running, verify that the software is available and each appliance is ready for installation.

-1. On the master node, verify that the needed packages are present and of the correct release, version 2.4.1 and update 26 or later.
+1. On the master node, verify that the needed packages are present and of the correct release, version 3.0.0 and update xx or later.

-    {{<netq-install/verify-pkgs>}}
+    {{<netq-install/verify-pkgs version="3.0.0">}}

-2. Verify the installation images are present and of the correct release, version 2.4.1.
+2. Verify the installation images are present and of the correct release, version 3.0.0.

-    {{<netq-install/verify-image deployment="onprem">}}
+    {{<netq-install/verify-image deployment="onprem" version="3.0.0">}}

 3. Run the following commands to prevent daily upgrades and Message of the Day news.